So You Want to Plan a Yule Ball

 In order to fund the Yule Ball, we pitched the event to different departments and organizations around campus asking for donations.
 We were very lucky to have a community that believes in us and was willing to generously give because without them all of this would have never been possible.
 If you want to plan your own large-scale Yule Ball, reach out to your campus community!
 Remember to budget and have spreadsheets with all of your purchases to ensure you’re not getting into debt.
 Also, shopping lists priced out in advance are highly recommended.

 If you are hoping to do a small-scale celebration, everything can be done on a tighter budget.
 Walmart is a godsend for streamers, balloons, candy, and more.
-If you have the time, order the chocolate rocks that are sold online.
-Trust me on this one.
 You can even ask friends to contribute their own Potter treat to ease some of the prep for your party.

 Have you had a Yule Ball of your own?
 Or your own Potter party?
 Comment below.
 I would love to hear about it!